BaiyangZhang/BaiyangZhang.github.io/_posts/2024-05-20-Tsallis-Statistics-in-Logistic-Regression.md

 \pi_ {i} = \frac{1}{1+\exp(-\beta_ {0}-X_ {(i)}\cdot \beta)}=:\text{sigm}(\beta_ {0}+X_ {(i)}\cdot \beta),
 $$

-where $\text{sigm}$ stands for sigmoid function, which literally means a function that has a $S$-shape.
+where $\text{sigm}$ stands for sigmoid function, which literally means a function that has an $S$-shape.
 In our particular case the sigmoid function is give by

 $$
 \text{sigm}(t) := \frac{1}{1+e^{ -t }}.